teeframe/protocol-documentation/src/packets/default-packets.md

 These data are CRC, a removed items count, a delta items count, and one or multiple snap items.
 Every snap item has an item ID, ID, and a custom payload structure to follow.

 - **CRC** : integer value that is used to check the integrity of the snap chunk.
+- **Size** : the size of the snap chunk.
+Size must include removed items count, delta items count, and snap items.
 - **Removed Items Count** : amount of items that were removed compared to the last snap.
 - **Delta Items Count** : amount of items present in the current snap.

 ### Snap Slice

-Sometimes you cannot fit all the items in a single snap chunk due to the [Size Limits](./../fundamentals.md#size-limits), so you need to split them into multiple snap chunks (and multiple packets). **This is when the Snap Slice comes in.**
+Sometimes you cannot fit all the items in a single snap chunk due to the [Size Limits](./../fundamentals.md#size-limits), so you need to split them into multiple snap slices (and multiple packets). **This is when the Snap Slice comes in.**

 Snap Slice will be sent with the same current tick, delta tick, and CRC.
 Multiple packets with a snap slice will be sent until all items are sent.
 The Snap Slice has two extra fields: **Total Number** and **Current Number**.